Albury Sports Ground: History

 On 28 February 2014 the Border Mail published an article titled "Lavington Oval 'in the wrong spot' for major events" in which Andrew Boyd Barber (a University of Melbourne post-graduate urban design student) said: "Albury Council should start planning for an upgraded sportsground precinct."
 He went on to cite the AFL's decision to sell its ground at Waverley in favour of the Docklands stadium in central Melbourne.
 "Waverley is an incredible oval in the middle of suburbia that now has this radiating pattern of houses," ...
 "People couldn't really access it that easily,".
 Mr Boyd Barber said Lavington Oval contained the same elements as Waverley, in that it had simply become nonviable to have a huge stadium in such a residential location.
 "You've got an oval on the outer fringe of an urban area that is slowly being encroached on by development,".

 On 9 March 2016 the Border Mail published an article titled "Urban designer promotes plan to link new Albury aquatics centre with upgraded sportsground". ...

 International & National usage

+Cricket

+The venue hosted a World Series Cricket match on the 27th and 28th January 1977 between the World Series Cricket Cavaliers XI and the World Series Cricket World XI.